ARTICLES

 It seems like the sky is the limit when it comes to your unlimited and unmatched designs.
 How do you inspire yourself to continue to develop creations, which are at the forefront of concept floristry?

 "Inspiration comes from everywhere, really as cliche as that sounds.
 The team and I spend a lot of time of socials geeking out on flowers.
 I spend a lot of time looking at influences and observing how they capture a vibe and I enjoy a good blog.
-When I’m low on self-inspiration I like to go back to my Tumblrs from when I was younger for a little pick-me-up.
 I love a good fashion magazine.
 I also feel like music really gets me inspired.
-I definitely work better if I’m working to the right playlist.
-Currently, I'm really vibing Tinashe's latest release SONGSFORYOU."
+I definitely work better if I’m working to the right playlist."

-When it comes to designing an arrangement, where do you start?
+When it comes to designing an arrangement, where do you start and how does your day usually start?

 "It all depends on why and what we’re creating.
 Usually, we start with a relaxed consultation with our clients over coffee to discuss their vision which then gets turned into a conceptual moodboard, followed by a colour theory chart.
-We take this to market with us as a reference when shopping and selecting product.
-The finished product is created in our boutique studio in Prahran."
+We take this to market with us as a reference when shopping and selecting products.

 YOU MAY ALSO LIKE